this new metal printer should open up new possability’s.

 - Curling on the base , it can happen anytime during the print from random bumps or what have it, if its an emergency to hold a corner i found hotglue to work ok , i’ve herd of using hairspray to restick fallen off parts too.

-- pva aka any white school glue from the dollar store works excelent applied in a few layers in a 1:10 ratio roughly i’ve been getting good luck with 210-215 first layer, then down to 208 with a 78 C bed for the first layer 70 for 10 layers then off for the rest. have had a bottle last years without mold.
+- PVA aka any white school glue from the dollar store works excellent applied in a few layers in a 1:10 ratio roughly I’ve been getting good luck with 210-215 first layer, then down to 208 with a 78 C bed for the first layer 70 for 10 layers then off for the rest. have had a bottle last years without mold.

 I had issues with the hotend printing PLA so replaced it with https://www.ebay.ca/itm/3D-Printer-Universal-Hotend-w-MK10-nozzle-f-MK8-MK9-extruder-most-Extruders/252836580460

 was easy drop in replacement. the old one i made with a grinding wheel and vicegripts(not reccomended) because there wernt threads left its wired together on the right.

 - Melzi 644p board with sprinter firmware – i will upload later, under 50 dollars on ebay.